imSold/ngp-codepipeline/README.md

 3. The application repository must contain `ecs/service.yaml` and `buildspec.yaml`.

 ### Steps to install.
+1. Add Application specific parameters such as environment variables and ports, that needs to be replaced in `ecs/service.yaml` in `AppSpecifications.txt` file.
-1. Run `bash bin/configure.sh`.
+2. Run `bash bin/configure.sh`.
-2. Open the link and at the end of the script to continue the installation.
+3. Open the link and at the end of the script to continue the installation.
-3. Sample parameters can be seen in `parameter.json`
+4. Sample parameters can be seen in `parameter.json`

 ### Architecture
 ![Preview](CICDPipeline.png)